idslab-snu/BERT-CQA/README.md

 # BERT-CQA
-Building BERT-based QA System from CQA Dataset: Detecting Gender Bias
+Building a BERT-based QA System from a CQA Dataset: Detecting Gender Bias

 ## Data Description